premkiran7/100-days-of-code/r1-log.md

 ### R1D4

 I should have taken less time to complete the tribute page but I messed up.
 Have to revisit grid and check what I have to change to get the required result.

+### R1D5

+Completed Tribute Page work.
+1 down 4 to go.
+Took a lot of time to complete the work, but I think I will improve as time passes and I work on more projects.
+Still need to understand a lot of things clearly.